codeplaysoftware/cuda-to-sycl-nbody/README.md

 ### Graphics Dependencies

+By default the build requieres OpenGL.
+See the **Building** section below to build without rendering.

 The rendering components of this code are independent of the CUDA/SYCL backend, and depend on:
  - GLM
  - GLFW